The Greater Columbus Sports Commission was created in 2002 to attract professional, collegiate, amateur and youth sporting events to Greater Columbus.

 More than 270 new sporting events have come to Columbus since GCSC first hit the ground running in 2002, generating an estimated $345 million in visitor spending.* GCSC continues to work to retain annual bid events and pitch new bids, ensuring that sports will continue to positively impact the Greater Columbus economy.

-The Sports Commission is a 501(c)(6) non-profit organization affiliated with Experience Columbus and the Greater Columbus Sports Foundation, a 501(c)(3) non-profit corporation that is eligible to receive tax-deductible donations.
-A staff of ten that is governed by a vested Board of Commissioners committed to Columbus’ future as a sports destination.
+The Sports Commission is a 501(c)(6) non-profit organization affiliated with Experience Columbus and the Greater Columbus Sports Foundation, is a 501(c)(3) non-profit corporation that is eligible to receive tax-deductible donations.
+A full-time staff of 12 is governed by a vested Board of Commissioners committed to Columbus’ future as a sports destination.

 The Sports Commission works with grassroots sports groups, local businesses, area colleges and universities, local and state government entities and the city’s professional sports teams in all of its efforts to make Columbus a premier sports destination.